 Before you begin make sure you have all necessary tools to complete the job.

-Here is a list of the tools needed:
+Here is a list of the tools you will need for your DIY Jon boat build:

 - A staple gun